Staining Sheds and Fences Cost

 How Much Wood Stain Do I Need for a Fence?

-How much stain you need for your fence will depend on how big your fence is.
-The following guide should help you determine how much stain you’ll need for your particular fence:
+How much stain you need for your fence will depend on how big your fence is, along with the type and quality of wood and the number of coats you are planning to add.
+The following guide should help you determine an estimate on how much stain you’ll need for your particular fence:

 • Small fence (up to 175 sq. ft) – 5 litres of stain